sambonuruddeen/lungD_Project/README.md

 The primary dataset is the Lung Image Database Consor-tium image collection (LIDC-IDRI) [LIDC dataset](https://wiki.cancerimagingarchive.net) consists of diagnos-tic and lung cancer screening thoracic computed tomogra-phy (CT) scans with marked-up annotated lesions.
 We've preprocessed this data and stored them as a pickle file, which you can [download here](https://drive.google.com/file/d/1Wn7RqGkiq3lanlRCKlLU7U_mcGZUdwly/view?usp=sharing).
 After downloading the files you should place them in a folder called 'data'.
 After that, you can train the UNet on the LIDC dataset using the provided in train.py file.

 ## The model architecture
-We plan to use the pretext part of the state-of-the-art SimCLR model in order to get a better visual representation of our data, and then parse it into the U-Net model for the downstream task of segmentation/classification of lung nodules from CT scans.Data Preprocessing and Data Augmentation constitute two most important steps in the Image preprocessing.
+We used the state-of-the-art segmentation model architecture, UNET.
+We used some of data augmentation strategy used in the state-of-the-art SimCLR model in order to get a better visual representation of our data, before parsing it into the U-Net model for the downstream task of segmentation/classification of lung nodules from CT scans.Data Preprocessing and Data Augmentation constitute two most important steps in the Image preprocessing.
 ![](https://github.com/makama-md/lungD_Project/blob/main/plots/uu.png)

+## Training
+In order to train the model, you should first download the already preprocessed data from [download here](https://drive.google.com/file/d/1Wn7RqGkiq3lanlRCKlLU7U_mcGZUdwly/view?usp=sharing). and put it a folder called 'data'.
+Then you can call the dataset.py and data_aug.py files to create training, validation and test data before calling the train.py file.
+You can then make prediction on the test data by calling the predict.py file.

 ## download trained model
 The trained model can be downloaded from [download here](https://drive.google.com/file/d/10F7U-8ZjRWAHvCJKZEtR4XnQkI9tyyY-/view?usp=sharing)